The Haunted Strangler: Production

 The film was originally going to be called Stranglehold and was written by Jan Read, a friend of Boris Karloff's.
-He gave the script to producer Richard Gordon, who was looking to make a horror movie in the U.K. Gordon set up Amalgamated Productions with Charles Vetters and had started providing U.S. funding and talent for eight pictures shot in Britain.
+He gave the script to producer Richard Gordon, who was looking to make a horror movie in the UK.
+Gordon set up Amalgamated Productions with Charles Vetters and had started providing U.S. funding and talent for eight pictures shot in Britain.

-Amalgamated went into partnership with British producer John Croydon and negotiated a deal with distributor Eros Films who agreed to guarantee 70% of the film's budget after delivery of the final product.
+Amalgamated went into partnership with British producer John Croydon and negotiated a deal with distributor Eros Films, who agreed to guarantee 70% of the film's budget after delivery of the final product.
 The remaining 30% of the budget was provided by the National Film Finance Corporation.

 The agreement with Eros was conditional on Amalgamated providing a second film, so Gordon arranged to make Fiend Without a Face back to back with a different cast and director.
 MGM picked up both films for release.
-Gordon later estimated the cost of the two movies together was approximately £80,000 exclusive of the costs of imported American stars.
+Gordon later estimated the cost of the two movies together was approximately £80,000, excluding the costs of imported American stars.

-Read's script was rewritten by John Croydon, who brought in the idea of making the killer a Jack the Ripper-style murderer and having the transformation be physical (in the original draft, Rankin was only possessed by the killer's spirit).
+Read's script was rewritten by John Croydon, who brought in the idea of making the killer a Jack the Ripper-type murderer and having the transformation be physical (in the original draft, Rankin was only possessed by the killer's spirit).

 The film was shot in Walton Studios in Surrey.
 Karloff was paid $27,500 for four weeks, with an option to make a second film for Amalgamated.

 Executive producer Richard Gordon and interviewer Tom Weaver talk about the making of The Haunted Strangler on the audio commentary of the Criterion DVD, available as part of the 2007 box set Monsters and Madmen.

 Reception

+Box office

 According to MGM records, this film and Fiend Without a Face together earned $350,000 in the U.S. and Canada and $300,000 elsewhere, resulting in a profit to the studio of $160,000.

+Critical

+The Monthly Film Bulletin wrote: "This ludicrously improbable plot, which peters out into a series of tediously repetitive chases, is used as an excuse for the now familiar ingredients of the current horror trend.
+Karloff and Jean Kent play with well-intentioned earnestness, and Vera Day is as bright as ever in her brief sequences."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Gruesome horror film, quite scary."